 Kakarra not Yapurra

-To help everyone on this journey the MLP organised this meeting on country to start the conversation.
-They invited Pilbara Magistrate Michelle Ridley, OIC Newman Police - Mark Fleskens, Senior Sergeant Jigalong - Bob Scott, Executive Manager for Indigenous and Community Diversity - Robert Skesteris, Aboriginal Legal Service Lawyers, Alice Barter and Melita Medcalf and Roebourne Regional Prison Senior staff- Catherine Bailey and Christina O’Brien.
+To help everyone on this journey, the MLP organised this meeting on country to start the conversation.
+They invited key people: Pilbara magistrate (Michelle Ridley); OIC Newman Police (Mark Fleskens); OIC Jigalong Police (Bob Scott); Executive Manager for Indigenous & Community Diversity, WA Police (Robert Skesteris); Aboriginal Legal Service lawyers (Alice Barter and Melita Medcalf); and Roebourne Regional Prison senior staff (Catherine Bailey and Christina O’Brien).

 This was an unprecedented and unique opportunity for Martu to talk with such a collection of people.
 The visitors knew that it was their chance to listen and Martu were keen to share their ideas.
 Everyone was keen to explore new methods within the criminal justice system that would give better outcomes for Martu and the broader community.
 The key programs and extension areas that were discussed included:

-Billy Landy, mentor for the Martu Leadership Program felt that this was a big moment in time for Martu “We haven’t been able to talk like this before.
+Butler Landy, mentor for the Martu Leadership Program, felt that this was a big moment in time for Martu: “We haven’t been able to talk like this before.
 I feel really proud for my people that we are taking this on.
-The whitefellas are listening to our story and we see that as a big respect”
+The whitefellas are listening to our story and we see that as a big respect.”

-The MLP will now work closely with local police, ALS lawyers, the magistrate and Prison staff on a raft of initiatives.
+The MLP will now work closely with local police, Aboriginal Legal Service lawyers, the magistrate and prison staff on a raft of initiatives.
 The key is seen as everyone working together — Kujungka.